Pethead/selfie_center/README.md

 # Selfie Center

-Python script to center selfies with regards to the nose and creating a video of all the centered images as centered_video.mp4 in the current directory.
+Python script to align selfies to the center with regards to the nose and then creating a video output of all the images that were centered.

 ### Usage